 Physical description area

 69 photographs : b&w

 Archival description area

-After Murchie’s death in 1930, his wife quickly remarried and had his photography equipment destroyed.
+After Murchie’s death in 1930, his wife remarried and had his photography equipment destroyed.
 In 1948 a few glass negative plates were salvaged from a chicken house by the Gorman family children as a worker was scraping off the emulsions to use the glass.
 After this, the photographs were assumed into the custody of B.W.
-Wilson, from which point they were transferred to the Doug Cox collection.
+Wilson, from which point they were transferred to the Doug Cox Collection.